 Tradebox integrates with Sage Accounts using the Sage Data Objects (SDO) tools.
 As of Sage v24.1 this option is enabled by default.
 If you're running an earlier version of Sage or you're not sure which version you're on, click here for our guide to enabling third party integration.

 Tradebox One requires two exclusive users to be set up in Sage.
-To create new users in Sage you will need to be logged into Sage with the Manager logon and then choose Settings > Access Rights.
-Create the following two user logons with Full Access.
+To create new users in Sage you will need to be logged into Sage with the Manager logon.
+In Sage versions 26 and below go to Settings > Access Rights and create the following two user logons with Full Access.

 These users do not count towards the 'number of users' allocated on your Sage licence, third party programs like Tradebox are essentially 'free' users.

 If you are selling in foreign currencies you need to decide whether you wish to account for these sales in their native currency or in Sterling.
 If you want mult-currency accounts you will need to enable the Foreign Trader module in Sage; you may need to purchase this as an additional module from Sage if you are not using Sage 50 Professional.
 If you run Sage purely in GBP, Tradebox can handle the currency conversion from foreign to GBP.

 4. Create Generic Customer Account(s) in Sage

 Each sales channel that will be linked to Sage needs to be allocated a generic Sage customer account.
 This is still the case if you're going to be using individual Sage customer accounts for each buyer; the generic account will be used as a 'fall back' if e.g. the name of the buyer contains characters that Sage will not permit.